pricees/pricees.github.com/_posts/2014-03-28-my-big-dumb-security-groups-pt2-the-example.md

 Look at our grid.
 Look at it!!
 This is rather straight forward.
 I will create a security group that allows inbound traffic, from anywhere, on port 80, 443.
-There will be no traffic originating from the ELB, so I don't need outbound traffic open.
+We will be connecting to the EC2 instances over HTTPS on port 80.

-First, create the security group:
+First, Create the security group:

 Group name: my-elb-1